hackclub/hackclub/workshops/todo_app_using_meanjs/README.md

 Now we will work with our `server.js` file.

 In this file we will do the following things.
-- Connection request to mongodb
+- Connection request to MongoDB
 - Create Model to store our daily task
 - Work HTTP GET, POST and DELETE method
-- Configure our app to use stactic files and body-parser
+- Configure our app to use static files and body-parser

 `todo/server.js`